Nikola Kavaja: Freedom for the Serbian Fatherland

 In 1978, Kavaja and SOPO companions numbering over one hundred (including Stojiljko Kajević) were arrested in New York City by U.S. law enforcement officials.
-Kavaja was released on $250,000 bail, and after visiting his family in New York City, on June 20, 1979 he hijacked an American Airlines 727 (Flight 293 from New York City to Chicago).
+Kavaja was released on $250,000 bail, and after visiting his family in New York City, on June 20, 1979, he hijacked an American Airlines 727 (Flight 293 from New York City to Chicago).
 He planned to demand Kajević's release and then fly to a destination of Kajević's choosing.
 When he realized that Kajević would not be released, he let the plane's passengers go, retaining only the pilot, co-pilot and flight engineer.
-In an odd twist, included in this group was his own lawyer Deyan Rasha Brashich that took the place of the hostages.
+In an odd twist, included in this group was his own lawyer Deyan Ranko Brashich that took the place of the hostages.
 David Lenevsky, who is the same attorney used by renowned Serbian-American crime lord Vojislav Stanimirović for the Vizcaya Heist case.
 He forced the crew to fly back from Chicago to JFK Airport in New York City.
 There, he transferred to a larger plane (a Boeing 707) and demanded to be taken to Johannesburg, South Africa.
 On the advice of his lawyer David Lenevsky he flew to Ireland, which he was told did not have an extradition agreement with the United States.
 Hoping for political asylum, Kavaja surrendered in Shannon, Ireland with attorney Deyan Ranko Brashich and Kavaja was returned to America to again face a criminal trial.

 Kavaja was in prison from 1979 until being released in 1997 and was to have remained on parole until 2019.
 He violated his parole by returning to Yugoslavia; had he returned to the United States he would have been arrested and returned to prison.

 Kavaja formed a military unit for the defense of Serbs in Kosovo.
 A training camp was established in Piva, Montenegro, where recruits undertook six months training.
 However his unit was never given permission to be used against the Kosovo Liberation Army.

-Nikola Kavaja was arrested on April 1, 2003 during Operation Sablja following the assassination of Zoran Đinđić.
+Nikola Kavaja was arrested on April 1, 2003, during Operation Sablja following the assassination of Zoran Đinđić.
 Kavaja was soon released, however.

 Filmmaker Milan Knežević made a documentary about Kavaja called Nikola Kavaja - lovac na Tita ("Nikola Kavaja - Tito's hunter"), which was shown at the 1994 Edinburgh Film Festival.

 He was an associate of Boško Radonjić and Vojislav Stanimirović, and considered a ranking authority and inspiration by the Pink Panthers.

 Kavaja died from a heart attack at his home in Belgrade on November 10, 2008, although it was speculated that he was poisoned.